 - Fruit Trees and Garden Vegetables

-Contrary to popular believes, mice’s favourite food is not cheese at all.
+Contrary to popular belief, mice’s favourite food is not cheese at all.
 They actually prefer food rich in carbohydrates such as chocolate but also enjoy eating various fruits and vegetables.

 - Bird and Water feeders

-Mice rely on scattered debris to find a shelter.
+Mice rely on the scattered debris to find a shelter.
 Things such as old vehicles, stacked piles of wood, old furniture and other discarded materials serve as safe hiding spots and attract lots of mice.
-Still wondering where mice come from ?
+Still wondering where mice come from?